 Travel Health Pro

-Please print off the information on the destination you are travelling to, including all vaccinations needed.
-You will also need to complete a travel questionnaire, which you can print here.
-Both of these forms then need returning to the surgery.
-Once the nurse has checked the details to ensure that the vaccinations are available you will contacted to arrange an appointment at the surgery.
+You will need to complete a travel questionnaire, which you can pick up from reception or print here.
+This form then needs returning to the surgery.
+Once the nurse has checked the details to ensure that the vaccinations are available you will be contacted to arrange an appointment at the surgery.
 Please note that all travel consultations should be booked 6-8 weeks prior to your date of travel to ensure optimum cover is achieved.

 Smear tests are undertaken by the practice nurses.
 The age range has changed recently and if you are between 25 and 65 and have not had a cervical smear within the last three years we strongly advise you to make the most of this service as it helps prevent cancer of the cervix (neck of the womb).